Queer Cowboys and Other Erotic Male Friendships in Nineteenth-Century American Literature

 Paalgrave Macmillan – Hardcover 2005 / 160 pages / ISBN 0-312-29340-2 / $55.00.
 Paperback 2006 / 160 pages / ISBN 1-4039-7597-3 / $12.95

-In Brief: Illuminating study of same-sex relationships in the nineteenth century American frontier, drawing on literary, non-fiction, and visual sources.
+In Brief: Illuminating study of same-sex relationships on the nineteenth century American frontier, drawing on fiction, non-fiction, and visual sources.

 To give you a taste of the sometimes heartbreaking love between cowboys, here are a few lines from Badger C. Clark’s “The Lost Pardner” (1917), which Packard quotes in his introductory section.
 The narrator mourns the loss of Al, his long-time partner:

 We loved each other in the way men do

 And never spoke about it, Al and me,

 But we both knowed, and knowin’ it so true